 As previously mentioned, cat’s claw has anti-inflammatory properties which may ease the symptoms of osteoarthritis (a joint condition that causes painful and stiff joints) and rheumatoid arthritis (an autoimmune condition that causes warm, swollen, painful joints).
 However, as promising as it sounds, cat’s claw should not be used as a replacement for the prescribed medicine to treat arthritis.
 In this case, a physician’s opinion is still highly recommended.

-Uncaria tomentosa is rich in three major groups of powerful chemical compounds: alkaloids, terpenoids, and flavonoids.
+Cat’s claw aka Uncaria tomentosa is rich in three major groups of powerful chemical compounds: alkaloids, terpenoids, and flavonoids.
 Alkaloids have antiproliferative and anticancer effects.
 Terpenoids are useful in the prevention and therapy of several diseases which include cancer.
 Flavanoids, on the other hand, can modulate signal transduction pathways within cancer cells.
 Thus, these compounds can inhibit cell proliferation, angiogenesis, and metastasis, while also promoting apoptosis.
-Not much study has been done in this area so please take with a grain of salt.